Readarr/Readarr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Readarr
+about: Suggest an idea for this Readarr
 title: ''
 labels: feature request
 assignees: ''